 Step 1: Verify if the issues in the complaint are valid.

 Completing a thorough facility review for compliance will provide an accurate and useful picture of issues, if any, on your property.
-This makes it easier to identify allegations in the complaint that do not apply to your facility, as is sometimes the case with grievances raised by litigants who follow a pattern of repeatedly filing similar complaints at numerous properties.
+This makes it easier to identify allegations in the complaint that do not apply to your facility.
+Sometimes grievances are raised by litigants who follow a pattern of repeatedly filing similar complaints at numerous properties.

 Step 2: Determine what standard was used by the plaintiff.